pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 ### Chapter 14: Tuesday Night

 Midnight.
 The fog was at its thickest, a choking, yellow-black tide that had drowned the city.
 But even the fog could not entirely swallow Battersea Power Station.
-It loomed out of the gloom, not as a building, but as a vast, stone tomb, its four iconic chimneys reaching into the oppressive murk like the fossilized fingers of a buried god.
+It loomed out of the gloom, not as a building, but as a vast, stone tomb, its four iconic chimneys reaching into the oppressive murk like the fossilized fingers of a buried god, columns of industrial bone rising into a sky the color of old sulfur and tarnished silver.
 This was the altar.
 Fletcher walked towards it, a solitary figure in an ocean of poison, his truncheon a solid, reassuring weight in his coat pocket, its leather strap looped around his wrist.

 He found an unlocked maintenance door and slipped inside.
 The transition was immediate and disorienting.
 The muffled silence of the outside world was replaced by a deep, resonant hum that vibrated up through the soles of his feet and into his bones.
 It was the slow, sleeping breath of the turbines, the lifeblood of a city, now the slumbering pulse of the thing it served.
 The sheer scale of the turbine hall was meant to humble man, a cathedral of industry.
 Tonight, it felt like the nave of some obscene, alien church.
 Walkways and gantries crisscrossed the cavernous space high above, disappearing into the oppressive gloom where the ceiling should have been.